 Before approving a BLA, the FDA will generally inspect the facility or the facilities at which the finished product and its components are manufactured to ensure compliance with cGMP.
 If the FDA determines the application, manufacturing process or manufacturing facilities are not acceptable, it will either issue "not approvable" letter or an "approvable" letter.
 A "not approvable" letter means that the FDA refuses to approve the application because the BLA or manufacturing facilities do not satisfy the regulatory criteria for approval.
 An "approvable" letter means that the FDA considers the BLA and manufacturing facilities to be favorable, but the letter will outline the deficiencies and provide the applicant with an opportunity to submit additional information or data to address the deficiencies.
-If and when those conditions have been met to the FDA's satisfaction, the FDA will typically issue an approval letter.
-Notwithstanding the submission of any requested additional information, the FDA ultimately may decide that the application does not satisfy the regulatory criteria for approval.
-Separate approval is required for each proposed indication.
+If and when those conditions have been met to the FDA's satisfaction, the FDA ultimately may decide that the application does not satisfy the regulatory criteria for each proposed indication.
 If we want to expand the use of an approved product, we will have to design additional clinical trials, submit the trial designs to the FDA for review and complete those trials successfully.